NVIDIA/NVFlare/docs/examples/hello_pt.rst

-Through this exercise, you will integrate NVIDIA FLARE with the popular deep learning framework `PyTorch <https://pytorch.org/>`_ and learn how to use NVIDIA FLARE to train a convolutional network with the CIFAR10 dataset using the included Scatter and Gather workflow.
+Through this exercise, you will integrate NVIDIA FLARE with the popular deep learning framework `PyTorch <https://pytorch.org/>`_ and learn how to use NVIDIA FLARE to train a convolutional network with the CIFAR10 dataset using the included :class:`FedAvg<nvflare.app_common.workflows.fedavg.FedAvg>` workflow.

 The setup of this exercise consists of one **server** and two **clients**.